vexx-sm/TF2-Mixes/README.md

 <h1 align="center">Team Fortress 2 Mixes</h1>

-A SourceMod plugin that sets up a 6v6 competitive mixe where 2 captains can pick players in an XYXY XYXY XY fashion.
+A SourceMod plugin that sets up a 6v6 competitive mix where 2 captains can pick players in an XYXY XYXY XY fashion.
 Random drafting, votes and more.

 > [!IMPORTANT]
 > The plugin is in an early stage and currently serves as a base.
 12v12 and much more is planned.